mrocklin/slides/aih.md

 <hr>

-### Want to extend to multiple cores for speed and scale
+### Dask extends to multiple cores for speed and scale

 ### Dask

 *  Native Python library for parallel computation
+*  Scales up to clusters and down to laptops
 *  Supports familiar NumPy/Pandas interfaces
-*  Scales up to clusters and down to laptops
 *  Fast with low overhead
 *  Flexible for messy situations